Experience exciting events every day of the year!

 Onward & Upward

-Rock & Ice magazine has ranked Ogden among the top ten climbing towns, and rightfully so, given the ready access to rock and ice routes just a short hike from town.
+Ogden consistently ranks among the best climbing towns, and rightfully so, given the ready access to rock and ice routes just a short hike from town.
 Ogden boasts a rich climbing history that has seen ascents by climbers such as Yvon Chouinard and Royal Robbins.
 We are also home to world-renowned alpinists Jeff Lowe and George Lowe.
 From indoor bouldering to sport climbing to 1,000ft tall adventure routes, Ogden offers something for all climbers from beginner to expert.

 There are a number of venues in Ogden to climb indoors or learn the ropes. iRock is conveniently located downtown at the Junction in the Salomon Center and is a good venue for first-time climbers.
 The Front Climbing Club is located at 20th and Lincoln is a fully modern climbing facility offering top roping, lead climbing, ample bouldering, fitness equipment, a yoga studio, and a dedicated climbing training facility.
 Weber State University hosts a small climbing wall in its Outdoor Adventure & Welcome Center, the RAMP Technical Training and Climbing Wall is open to community groups in addition to the number of academic classes offered to students and community members.